ropensci/spocc/README.md

 * Please [report any issues or bugs](https://github.com/ropensci/spocc/issues).
 * License: MIT
 * Get citation information for `spocc` in R doing `citation(package = 'spocc')`
-* Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+* Please note that this project is released with a [Contributor Code of Conduct][coc].
 By participating in this project you agree to abide by its terms.

 [![ropensci_footer](https://ropensci.org/public_images/github_footer.png)](https://ropensci.org)